fishaudio/fish-diffusion/docs/pages/guide.md

   Once that is done you have your data prepared to start training!

-> It's recommened to copy the config file to a new one, so you don't mess up the original one.
+> It's recommended to copy the config file to a new one, so you don't mess up the original one.

 ## Dataset Preparation (Multi Speaker)
 Reference to [Dataset Configuration](https://fishaudio.github.io/fish-diffusion/pages/config.html#dataset).